-In October 2010, the Company entered into the \$1.8 billion Credit Facility with a syndicate of bank lenders (the "Lenders").
-The Credit Facility was subsequently amended and restated in August 2012.
-In May 2014, the Company entered into a supplemental agreement (the "Supplemental Agreement") with the Lenders under the Credit Facility to further amend and restate the Credit Facility.
+In October 2010, the Company entered into a \$1.8 billion credit facility with a syndicate of bank lenders, which was amended and restated in May 2014 (as further amended to date, the "Credit Facility").
 Ninety-five percent of the Company's obligations under the Credit Facility are insured by Compagnie Française d'Assurance pour le Commerce Extérieur ("COFACE"), the French export credit agency.
 The Credit Facility is comprised of two tranches, with draws and repayments applied pro rata in respect of each tranche: